rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 * How long will it be kept?
 * Is there a cost issue to consider?

-In addition to the above mentioned issues, system administrator should also consider the economic cost, performance, data importance, bandwidth usage and other factors according to the actual use scenario.
+In addition to the above-mentioned issues, the system administrator should also consider the economic cost, performance, data importance, bandwidth usage, and other factors according to the actual use scenario.

 ### Backup methods

-* **Full backup**: refers to a one-time copy of all files, folders or data in the hard disk or database.
+* **Full backup** refers to a one-time copy of all files, folders, or data on the hard disk or database.
-* **Incremental backup**: refers to the backup of the data updated after the last Full backup or Incremental backup.
+* **Incremental backup**: refers to the backup of the data updated after the last Full or Incremental backup.
 * **Differential backup**: Refers to the backup of the changed files after the Full backup.
 * **Selective backup (Partial backup)**: Refers to backing up a part of the system.
-* **Cold backup**: refers to the backup when the system is in shutdown or maintenance state.
-The backed up data is exactly the same as the data in the system during this period.
+* **Cold backup**: This refers to the backup when the system is in shutdown or maintenance mode.
+The backed-up data is exactly the same as the data in the system during this period.
-* **Hot backup**: Refers to the backup when the system is in normal operation.
-As the data in the system is updated at any time, the backed-up data has a certain lag relative to the real data of the system.
+* **Hot backup**: This refers to the backup when the system is in normal operation.
+As the system's data can be updated at any time, the backed-up data has a certain lag relative to the system's real data.
 * **Remote backup**: refers to backing up data in another geographic location to avoid data loss and service interruption caused by fire, natural disasters, theft, etc.

 ### Periodicity